 This Town Trail around Ringwood’s old town centre, designated a Conservation area, has been compiled by The Ringwood Society.
 For more details about the society and how to become a member click here

-1. The trail starts from the Gateway building next to the Furlong Car Park.
+1. The trail begins at the Ringwood Gateway building next to the Furlong Car Park.

 3. Walk past the front of the Inn on the Furlong Pub, and down the narrow one-way Meeting House Lane which brings you to the Market Place.
-This wide street is the centre of old Ringwood, as can be seen by the number of inns, shops and other old buildings.
 On Wednesday morning a street market which dates its charter back to 1226 still takes place here.
-Turn right.

 Cross the pedestrian bridge into Jubilee Gardens and view Ringwood’s bridges.
 The first small brick bridge spans the narrow Millstream, whereas the second three-arched stone bridge crosses the wide River Avon on its journey down to the sea at Christchurch.

-The trail has now returned you to the car park.
-We hope that this walk has encouraged you to take a closer look at Ringwood and to discover or yourself the attractions of our old market town.
+We hope that this walk has encouraged you to take a closer look at Ringwood and to discover for yourself the attractions of our historic market town